Photo Source: Anonymous

 |Online Audio NT:||No|

-Kurds represent only eight percent of the population of Syria.
-They live in three main regions of Syria which, though politically an integral part of the country, are ethnically connected to Kurdistan.
+Kurds represent almost ten per cent of the population of Syria and five percent of the world population of Kurds.
+They live in three main regions of northern Syria which, though politically an integral part of the country, are ethnically and linguistically connected to Kurdistan.

-The Kurd-Dagh, or "mountain of the Kurds," is located in the extreme northwestern part of the country.
+The Kurd-Dagh, or "mountain of the Kurds," is located in the extreme northwestern part of Syria.
 This is also the westernmost part of Kurdistan and the only populated mountain area in Syria.
-Cereals, vines, figs, and mulberries grow there.
+Grains, vines, figs, olives, and mulberries grow there.
 In higher altitudes, there are oak forests.
-Olive trees can also be grown since the Mediterranean is so close.
+To supplement their agriculture, Kurds raise sheep, goats and cattle.

-Throughout their history, the Kurds have never had a country to call their own.
+Throughout most of their history, the Kurds have not had a country to call their own.
 Neither have they been free to express their own culture.
 They have been persecuted and displaced throughout their past.
 The Kurds need to know the peace, love, and security that can only be found through a relationship with Jesus Christ.
+Christian agencies can provide relief for Kurdish refugees and gain a platform to share the good news.

-* Pray that God will supply clean water for the Kurds.
+Pray that God will supply clean water and food for the Kurmanji Kurds living in refugee camps.

-* Ask the Lord to raise up Christian medical teams who can take supplies and expertise to the Kurds.
+Ask the Lord to raise up Christian medical teams who can take supplies and expertise to the Kurmanji Kurds.

-* Ask God to encourage and protect the small number of Kurdish Christians.
+Ask God to encourage and protect the small number of Kurdish believers.